aredn/documentation/arednHow-toGuides/vm-install.rst

 7. Assign the verified ``.vmdk`` disk to the VM.

-8. Boot the VM and proceed with the AREDN |trade| node configuration steps.
+8. Boot the VM and proceed with the AREDN® node configuration steps.